queerness as a way of life

 More than an identity, queerness is a way of life.

 Queer experiences are largely intersectional experiences.
 From being a member of a cultural minority, female, BIPOC, trans, and non-binary, or simply being someone who sees life differently than the majority around them – queer people can embody many identities in a single experience.

 We sometimes find ourselves living in spaces with strict expectations for what we should believe, how we should present our identities, how we should interact with our community, and who it is okay to love.

-Living counter to the norm creates minority stress and isolation, causing externalization toward other queer people.
+Living counter to the norm creates minority stress and isolation, which can be directed toward other queer people as distain or rejection.
 Heteronormative values are apparent in queer culture and present as shameful, internalized homophobia, racism, ableism, and minority shaming.

 Considering that we inhabit these intersections of identity in heteronormative spaces instead of queer-normative ones, the LGBTQAAI+ community must have access to queer-affirming therapy where they can explore, affirm, and celebrate their ideas and identities.

 Sometimes, the problems we face are not necessarily in the relationships themselves but are a product of our understanding of language and social constructs.

 Rigidity, as we all know, is problematic.
 Reframing how we see our relationships and the terminology we use to describe them can alter our experiences and interactions as human beings.
 So, giving ourselves permission to speak and think differently about our relationships can free us to connect with people who validate our most authentic selves.